prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   **Request**

-  The request must be a `InstanceUpdateMessage`.
-Fields that are not provided are not modified.
+  The request must be a `InstanceConfigurationMessage`.
   Removing an existing payto_uri deactivates the account (it will no longer be used for future contracts).

   **Response:**